 Moraine Township Food Pantry

-Moraine Township Food Pantry is open Tuesdays, 10:00 AM - 2:00 PM, to distribute pre-bagged food to Pantry clients.
-Food will be provided to registered Pantry clients and to families receiving breakfast and lunch via NSSD #112's free meal program.
+Moraine Township Food Pantry is providing pre-bagged food to registered Pantry clients and to families receiving breakfast and lunch via NSSD #112's free meal program.
 Contact Moraine Township at 847.432.3240 for additional information.

 While Highland Park schools are closed, School District 112 will have drive-up grab and go breakfast and lunch available for all students age 18 and younger Monday-Friday 10:00 AM-12:00 PM at Oak Terrace School.
 Moraine Township will work at the Pantry to supplement food for families with school-age students and will provide groceries to families with students in the district whether or not they are existing Pantry clients.
 Moraine Township will be reassessing weekly how to meet the changing needs of residents.

 Moraine Township residents who need food but do not have school-age children and are not registered with the Pantry to complete and return a Pantry application.
 Applications are available on the front porch of the Moraine Township office at 800 Central Ave., Highland Park, or via email at firstname.lastname@example.org.

 Northern Illinois Food Bank

 The Northern Illinois Food Bank serves a number of counties in northern Illinois.
 Please contact them at the number above for the most up-to-date local resources.

 Supplemental Nutrition Assistance Program (SNAP)